Fundamental inequalities for the iterated Fourier-cosine convolution with Gaussian weight and its application: Introduction

+where \( \rho_j \) are non-vanishing functions and \( F_j \in L_p(\mathbb{R}, |\rho_j|) \).
+Here, the norm of $F_j$ in the weighted space $L_{p}(\mathbb{R}, \rho_j)$ is understood as $ \| F_j \|_{L_{p}(\mathbb{R}, \rho_j)}=\big\{\int_{\mathbb R}|F_j(x)|^{p} \rho_j(x) dx\big\}^{1/ p}.$ Notice that, the first version of this inequality appeared in 1984 and was introduced by Saitoh \cite{saitoh1984fundamental} for iterated Laplace convolutions in weighted $L_2$ spaces.
+Later, Cwikel and Kerman extended Saitoh's result (see \cite{Cwikel1996convolution}) to the generalization case on $L_p, (p>1)$ spaces.
+Besides, the reverse weighted $L_p$-norm inequality for Fourier convolution has also been investigated and applied to inverse heat source problems \cite{20}.
+Unlike Young’s inequality, Saitoh’s inequality remains valid for case $p = 2$ (refer \cite{saitoh1984fundamental,4}), which is the most notable distinction between the two inequalities.
+We refer the reader to \cite{18,9,8,7,TuanHienPhuong} for further alternative versions and applications of these inequalities to various integral transforms.

-Our first important new contribution is to show another version of Young and Saitoh-type theorems for convolution \eqref{1.5}, thereby leading to characteristics of the boundedness over specific weighted spaces.
-The clearest difference between the two integral transformations ($F_c$) (determined in \eqref{1.1}) and ($T_c$) (determined in \eqref{1.4}) is as follows.
-For any function $f$ belongs to $L_1(\mathbb{R}_{+})$, the inverse transform of $(F_c)$ defined by formula \cite{16} $(F_c^{-1}f)(x):=\sqrt{\frac{2}{\pi}}\int_{\R_+}f(y)\cos(xy)dy,$ holds $\forall x>0$.
-Meanwhile, the inverse transform of $(T_c)$ does not exist for any functions $f\in L_1(\mathbb{R})$.
-Furthermore, the Fourier-cosine transforms $F_c: L_2 (\R_+)\longleftrightarrow L_2 (\R_+)$ is an isometric isomorphism (unitary) mapping \cite{16} i.e. ($F_c\times F^{-1}_c$ is an identity operator), while the same does not happen for the ($T_c$) transform on $L_2$ space.
-Therefore, it is easy to realize that the iterated convolution \eqref{1.5} and \eqref{1.2} are completely different.
-The second novel aspect of our work is the approach to $L_1$-solvability for the Fredholm integral equation of the second kind via the structure of convolutions associated with the combination of ($T_c$) transform.
+Our first significant contribution is to present an alternative version of the Young and Saitoh-type theorems for the convolution \eqref{1.5}, leading to a characterization of the boundedness on specific weighted spaces.
+The key distinction between the two integral transformations, Fourier-cosine $F_c$ (determined in \eqref{1.1}) and $T_c$ (determined in \eqref{1.4}), is as follows.
+For any function \( f \) belonging to \( L_1(\mathbb{R}_{+}) \), the inverse transform of \( F_c \), as defined in \cite{16}, is given by the formula:

+which holds for all \( x > 0 \).
+In contrast, the inverse transform of \( T_c \) does not exist for any function \( f \in L_1(\mathbb{R}) \).
+Moreover, the Fourier-cosine transform \( F_c: L_2(\mathbb{R}_+) \leftrightarrow L_2(\mathbb{R}_+) \) is an automorphism (unitary) on \( L_2(\mathbb{R}_+) \) \cite{16}, meaning that \( F_c \times F_c^{-1} \) is the identity operator.
+However, this property does not hold for the \( T_c \) transform on the \( L_2 \) space.
+As a result, it is evident that the iterated convolution \eqref{1.5} and the classical convolution \eqref{1.2} are structurally distinct.
+The second novel aspect of our work lies in the approach to \( L_1 \)-solvability for the Fredholm integral equation of the second kind, utilizing the structure of convolutions associated with the combination of the \( T_c \) transform.